deciduously/music/post.md

   }
 ```

-This works out to an increase of 1 Hz representing just shy of 4 cents (around 3.93 for a base frequency of 440).
-I'm using floating-point values to hadnle the cents accurately, but Hertz are just unsigned integers, so we should expect that adding `3.0` cents will not change our frequency, but `4.0` will increase it by one:
+This works out to just shy of 4 cents to cause an increase of 1Hz, more precisely around 3.93 for a base frequency of 440.
+I'm using floating-point values to handle the cents arithmetic, but Hertz are just stored as unsigned integers.
+We should expect that adding `3.0` cents will not change our frequency, but `4.0` will increase it by one:

 ```rust
 fn main() {